dbbrandt/fae-app/README.md

 On this site, every page has some common data including a menu, banner image and footer.
 Rather than generating an explicit static home page, I decided to create a generic *Site* StaticPage with common fields.
 This Site StaticPage is used to populate the shared parts of all the pages on the site.

 Generate a generic static pages controller.
-`rails generate controller StaticPages home`
+`rails g controller StaticPages home`